chardso/Fixing-12-houses-for-PNS-community-in-pagirinya1and-2./README.md

 -Labour shortage,most of the refugee youths are unskilled, as a result the POC Lead organisation opted for outside mansions.

-- Lack of coordination between POC lead organisation and stakeholders.
+- Lack of coordination between POC led organisation and stakeholders.

 - Child protection issues raised by the communities during the PNS project motoring and assessment.